ringtack/snowcast/README.md

 # Snowcast

-NOTE: I am using a late day on this!
-Please use my latest commit before 11:59PM EST, 2/17.

 Welcome to Snowcast, the 100% secure streaming service fitted with a wide variety of tunes.
 Poke around, and please don't crash the server (ˆ ﻌ ˆ)♡